-Aerobic- & strength gains, longevity, brain rejuvenation and tumor prevention with lipofullerene C60 olive oil
+Aerobic- & strength gains, longevity, brain rejuvenation and tumor prevention with C60 olive oil

-Rats given just 24 doses of C60 in olive oil over a third of their lifetime (starting in “early middle age”) lived 90% longer than the control group.
+Rats were given just 24 doses of C60 in olive oil over just a third of their lifetime, starting quite late over a third of their lifetime (starting in “early middle age” compared to humans)

 Rats lived 90% longer on C60 in olive oil.